kyma-project/kyma/docs/03-tutorials/00-serverless/svls-15-use-external-scalers.md

 ---
-title: External scalers
+title: Use external scalers
 ---

-This tutorial shows how to use external resource scaler (like `HPA` or Keda's `ScaledObject`) with serverless Function.
+This tutorial shows how to use external resource scaler (like HorizontalPodAutoscaler or Keda's ScaledObject) with the Serverless Function.

 Keep in mind that serverless functions implements the [scale-subresource](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#scale-subresource) which mean that you can use every `kubernetes-based` scaler instead of these described in this tutorial.